8 minute read

 CBD is legal in the UK as it doesn’t contain psychoactive chemicals.

-Over the last few years, CBD has attracted a lot of attention; with people proclaiming benefits for a wide range of ailments including arthritis, chronic pain, epilepsy, eczema and insomnia.
+Over the last few years, CBD has attracted a lot of attention; with people proclaiming benefits for a wide range of ailments including arthritis, chronic pain, epilepsy, eczema and insomnia – much like the benefits of breathwork too.
 The published science, however, is lagging behind popular use and there have been very few clinical studies investigating the potential remedies for numerous conditions.
 But we all know why that is.

 What we do know is that CBD and other cannabinoids interact with our endocannabinoid system.
 This system plays a central role in maintaining human health by regulating processes such as sleep, appetite, pain and immune response.
 Research suggests that CBD reduces inflammation and limits our perception of pain by targeting various neurotransmitters and indirectly influencing the levels of cannabinoids produced within the body.